josh-works/josh-works.github.io/_posts/2023-05-08-on-leaving-evangelicalism-and-opposing-it.md

 issue_id: 64
 ---

-# Content warning
+# Content warning & summary

 This paper talks about ethics, ethical behavior, violence, abuse, complicency, domination and oppression.
 It's a condimnation of evangelicalism, but not, necessarily, any particular evangelical.
 There are those within evangelicalism who are ethical, behave ethically, etc.

 Some of you, reading this, who find yourselves in the camp of evangelicals, but who have sometimes felt that something was not quite right about it, you're the people I'm writing to.

-a brief summary of some of the information i'll present below about the intellectual origin of modern evangelicalism:
+Here's a brief summary of some of the information i'll present below about the intellectual origin of modern evangelicalism:

-The theological underpinnings of modern evangelicalism are two-fold:
+> The theological underpinnings of modern evangelicalism are two-fold:
+>

-First, a guy named Anselm, in like 1100 AD, invented a theological justification for and support of nobility and chivalry known as the 'satisfaction theory of atonement'.
+> First, a guy named Anselm, in like 1100 AD, invented a theological justification for and support of [nobility](https://en.wikipedia.org/wiki/Nobility) and [chivalry](https://en.wikipedia.org/wiki/Chivalry) known as the 'satisfaction theory of atonement'.
+>

-Second, the puritans (john calvin, martin luther, others of that 1500s ilk) openly advocated actual genocide against certain other groups of christians who wanted to be left alone, but committed the offense of being insufficiently deferential to religious and political authorities.
+> Second, the puritans (john calvin, martin luther, others of that 1500s ilk) openly advocated _actual genocide_ against certain other groups of christians who wanted to be left alone, but committed the offense of being insufficiently deferential to certain religious and political authorities.
 This "poisons the well", in my mind, of any resource associated with them, or downstream of them.
+>

-Therefore, everything associated with Calvinism/the puritans or the satisfaction view of atonment is completely polluted with murder, violence, and domination.[^burden-of-proof] The evangelical church in america, and the southern baptists in particular, accommodated their theology to best support the ethics of chattel slavery.
+> Therefore, everything associated with Calvinism/the puritans or the satisfaction view of atonment is completely polluted with murder, violence, and domination.[^burden-of-proof] The evangelical church in america, and the southern baptists in particular, _openly modified their theology to best accomodate the ethics of chattel slavery._, and those modifications persist today.

 [^burden-of-proof]: Some readers will understandibly protest this 'discard' I'm advocating for.
 Throwing away "the puritans" and the satisfaction view of atonement?
 Yes, that's what I'm advocating for, and the burden of proof is on _you_ for why something so odious as a theological justification for nobility, or a theological justification for domination and violence, shouldn't be discarded.

-"Modern christians" don't resort to physical violence as quickly as their intellectual forebearers (slavers), for example, but they instantly reach for tools of psychological and verbal coercion as soon as they see something that looks "out of line".
+"Modern christians" don't resort to physical violence quite as quickly as their intellectual forebearers (slavers), but they instantly reach for tools of psychological and verbal coercion as soon as they see something that looks "out of line".

 Those willing to use verbal and psychological coercion, in justifying that coercion, find themselves as bedfellows with those who use physical violence, and the spawn of that union is demonic.
 America's global military empire (and its _domestic_ military empire) is firmly rooted in the logical extension of this verbal and psychological coercion.
-Police yelling "stop resisting!" and the US military's message of "accept our democracy" lives close to the message parents coerce on their children, which is "you will do whatever I tell you, and i will psychologically torture you until you comply."
+Police yelling at a black man to "stop resisting!" and the US military's message to brown people of "accept our democracy" lives close to the message parents coerce on their children, which is "you will do whatever I tell you, and i will psychologically torture you until you comply."

 # Who this post is for/who might find this interesting